Construction Site Security Solutions

 What are the Biggest Threats to Construction Site Security?

 Unfortunately, cranes are extremely attractive to both adrenalin junkies and those who are substance-impaired.
 As everyone in the construction industry knows, these scenarios can endanger trespassers and cause lengthy project delays if there is a tragic result.
-Your best plan of action is to use camera analytics to monitor any suspicious persons on-site and work with police to apprehend trespassers before they climb the crane.
+Your best plan of action is to use video analytics to monitor any suspicious persons on site and work with police to apprehend trespassers before they climb the crane.
 Check out our blog post, How to Build a Security Strategy for Crane Climbers or visit Crane Climbing Prevention.

 Why Alarms don’t work

 Evidence shows apprehensions are the only way to eliminate crime on your construction job site completely.
+Alarms are simply not effective.

 How Can I Save Money on my Construction Security Budget?